 Coming soon, two bonus hikes!

-Even after my 12 days exploring the Tablelands at Christmas, I’m still not done with this place!
+Even after my 12 days exploring the Atherton Tablelands at Christmas, I’m still not done with hiking here!
 It’s such a chilled getaway from Port Douglas and there’s so much to see and do that I’m already planning my return visit.
 In particular, I’ve been eyeballing these two hikes:

 - Mount Emerald (9.4k return/5hrs/moderate)